MakerPnP/egui_deferred_table/README.md

 - [added] Row selection.
 See `Action::RowSelectionChanged`.
 - [changed] Added a 'shrink' button to the 'growing' example; this allows us to see the behavior of deleting selected rows and see that newly added rows are not selected.
+- [fixed] incorrect table size when the data source dimensions were made smaller.

 ### 0.1.5 (2025/09/21)